 Neonatal Nurse Practitioner (NNP) Schooling & Certification

-How Long Does It Take to Become a Neonatal Nurse Practitioner?
+How Long Does it Take to Become a Neonatal Nurse Practitioner?

 What Degree Do You Need to Be a Neonatal Nurse Practitioner?

 Like any of the other top-paying nursing specialties, becoming a neonatal nurse practitioner requires investing significant time into gaining the necessary education and work experience.
 Your neonatal nurse practitioner education will start with earning your Bachelor of Science in Nursing (BSN) degree from an accredited college or university.
-Traditionally, earning a BSN requires a full four years in school, but thanks to accelerated degree programs, you could finish your nursing degree in as little as 32 months!
+Traditionally, earning a BSN requires a full four years in school, but thanks to some accelerated BSN programs, you could finish your nursing degree in as little as 32 months!
 Like other APRN careers, you’ll also need to earn a Master of Science in Nursing (MSN) degree before you can become a certified nurse practitioner.